Aishwarya8596/WiDS-DATATHON-2021/README.md

 # WiDS-DATATHON-2021

-Predicted diabetes in ICU patients using LGBM, XGBoost, and KNN Got best result through XGBoost with RandomizedSearch CV
+Predicted diabetes in ICU patients using LGBM, XGBoost, and KNN algorithm

+Got best result through XGBoost with RandomizedSearch CV

 Private Leaderboard Score on Kaggle- 0.84758